Monitoring the Health of Transplanted Organs

 All people have “self-specific” cf-DNA released into the bloodstream by their own cells as a product of natural cell turnover or injury by illness, such as infection.
 In transplant recipients, “donor-specific” cf-DNA is present in the blood in addition to self-specific cf-DNA.
 Donor-specific cf-DNA is released by the transplanted organ and has the genotype of the organ donor, distinct from the recipient’s native genotype.
 Our test, through quantitative genotyping, can discriminate “self-specific” cf-DNA from “donor-specific” cf-DNA, which originates specifically from the transplanted organ and proportionally increases in the bloodstream of the recipient during transplant rejection as the cells of the transplant are injured by the recipient’s immune system.
 We previously published a pilot study in a cohort of pediatric and adult heart transplant patients utilizing a novel, highly accurate approach which precisely quantifies the amount of donor specific cf-DNA in recipient plasma.
 Further research by TAI Diagnostics has strengthened this evidence.

-The Quantitative Genotyping Assay is performed in a highly-controlled environment within our CLIA-certified TAI Diagnostics state of the art clinical reference laboratory (College of American Pathologists accreditation pending).
+The Quantitative Genotyping Assay is performed in a highly-controlled environment within our CLIA certified and CAP accredited clinical reference laboratory.
 Continuing analytical studies demonstrate the assay’s capacity to generate precise, highly reproducible results even in early stages of transplant rejection, backed by correlation with clinical presentation and biopsy results.
 A multicenter prospective clinical study for cardiac transplant monitoring funded by the NIH/National Heart Lung and Blood Institute and by TAI Diagnostics, Inc. is also underway, and additional studies in lung, liver, and kidney are planned.

 Peer Reviewed Scientific Publications and Presentations